Destiny 2: Lightfall: Season of the Deep

 After receiving this message, Xivu Arath sends an army of Hive and Taken forces to attack Ahsa in an attempt to Take her, but Zavala, Saladin, Saint, Sloane, and the Guardian fight off Xivu Arath's forces and disrupt the ritual to protect Ahsa.
 The Guardian and Zavala then regroup with Sloane to receive one more message from Ahsa before she enters hibernation, which is that the Vanguard must resurrect Savathûn in order to find a way to enter the portal on the Traveler's surface to follow and defeat the Witness.
 Zavala then orders the Vanguard to locate and capture Savathûn's Ghost, Immaru (who disappeared at the end of The Witch Queen), to interrogate him and determine how to proceed forward, a decision that Saint and Saladin strongly disagree with.
-The Guardian at some point later recovers three broken Hive blades while fishing, which leads them into a drowned Pyramid ship in the depths of Titan's ocean that is under the control of Xivu Arath.
+The Guardian at some point later recovers three broken Hive blades while fishing, which leads them into a drowned Pyramid ship in the depths of Titan's ocean that is under the control of Xivu Arath ("The Whetstone" exotic mission).
 Inside, the Guardian defeats Khull, Executioner Knight and Omen, Blade of the Black Terrace and tithes their deaths to Xivu Arath by communing with a Darkness statue, being given the exotic scout rifle Wicked Implement upon communion.

 During these events, clan liaison Suraya Hawthorne advises a fireteam of Guardians to urgently head to Titan as Sloane had detected a Hive warship crash land into Titan's methane ocean.
 The Guardians travel to the New Pacific Arcology ruins where Sloane contacts them, advising that Savathûn's Lucent Brood had forced their way into the Arcology from the Ascendant Realm and are performing a mass ritual from deep below the ocean ("Ghosts of the Deep" dungeon).
 The Guardians enter the Arcology after disrupting a smaller Lucent Hive ritual, where they fight their way through and dive deep underwater to the ocean floor, where they find the crashed Lucent Hive warship.
 Inside, the Guardians defeat Ecthar, the Shield of Savathûn, a former lieutenant of Oryx, the Taken King, who is guarding the path to the ritual site.
 After defeating Ecthar, the Guardians head deeper into the warship and eventually find the ritual site.
 There, they discover the remains of Oryx (which somewhat ended up in Titan's ocean floor after he was defeated in The Taken King) and defeat Šimmumah ur-Nokru, Lucent Necromancer, a former servant of Oryx's estranged son Nokris, who is attempting to resurrect the Taken King using the power of the Light.
 After defeating Šimmumah and preventing Oryx from being resurrected, Sloane contacts the Guardians, alarmed that the Lucent Hive were attempting to resurrect Oryx, and advises she would contact Ikora to have her Hidden recover Oryx's remains for further study and quarantine.